Adidas Brazuca: Production

-The original Brazuca balls for the World Cup finals were contract manufactured in Pakistan, however bona fide replica balls are made in both China and Pakistan.
+The original Brazuca balls for the World Cup finals were contract manufactured in Pakistan by Forward Sports, however bona fide replica balls are made in both China and Pakistan.

 Taipei-based Long Way Enterprise were originally asked to manufacture the ball in their subsidiary YaYork Plastic Products in Shenzhen, Guangdong province, China.
 The company has been associated with production of Adidas balls since 1997.